-The Village at Providence Point is a continuing care retirement community, which is an age-restricted community for individuals 60+ years old.
+The Village at Providence Point is an age-restricted Life Plan Community for individuals age 62 and over.
 As such, there will be no negative impact to local school systems.

 The project will create numerous construction phase jobs, equivalent to about 200 full-time positions over the construction period and representing approximately $25 million in salaries and wages.
 Approximately 200 full and part-time jobs will be created once construction is completed.
 On average, NLCS pays 5% above the competitive medians for comparable senior living jobs.
 Once completed, the project will have an estimated 500 residents as part of the Annapolis community, supporting local businesses.
 The Village at Providence Point will pay approximately $1.7 million in real estate taxes yearly, based on current land values.

 To learn more and stay up to date on the project, visit www.thevillageatprovidencepoint.org and www.nationallutheran.org.
 The Village at Providence Point is subject to final approval by the Maryland Department of Aging.